-Teaching - build on the training offered by your faculty (Preparation for Learning and Teaching at Oxford) and gain accreditation to the Staff and Educational Development Association by enrolling in Developing Learning and Teaching seminars.
+Teaching - build on the training offered by your faculty (Preparation for Learning and Teaching at Oxford) and gain accreditation to the Staff and Educational Development Association by enrolling in Developing Learning and Teaching seminars (www.ctl.ox.ac.uk).
 Attend workshops on applying your teaching experience to the job application process, or learn how to teach with objects at the Ashmolean Museum.